How much it costs to get over a breakup

 - Get Headspace for free with Spotify Premium.

-- Exercise is such a good way to let off steam – there are loads of ways to keep fit without going to the gym, like going for a run which doesn't cost a penny
+- Exercise is such a good way to let off steam and there are loads of cheap ways to keep fit without going to the gym

 - Spend time with dogs (this can help your mood and uni work).